Nail Fungus Treatment

 Toenail Fungus Treatment in St. Catharines

-At our foot care clinic, we use Photodynamic Therapy to treat toenail fungus.
+At our foot care clinic in St. Catharines, we use Photodynamic Therapy as a toenail fungus treatment.
 This nail fungus treatment utilizes a combination of methylene blue (a special blue dye) and the Genesis Health Light, an effective Low-Level Light Therapy device that produces a broad spectrum of near-infrared light, filtered through a patented water-based filter.
 This technique is proven to be very effective, completely safe, and very cost-effective for treating toenail fungus.

-This treatment is safe, non-invasive, and fast!
+Our nail fungus treatment is safe, non-invasive, and fast!
 It only lasts about 4-5min per toe and usually takes 3-6 treatments, with visible results in as few as three.
 More may be needed to provide better treatment coverage.
 When combined with daily topical anti-fungal treatment, this can be a very effective toenail fungus treatment.
-Remember, it is important to clean shoes, shower, and sheets when treating toenails to prevent re-infection.
+Remember, it is important to clean shoes, showers, and sheets when treating toenails to prevent re-infection.
 Products are available at the clinic!